TL-System/ns.py/README.md

 * `TrTCM`: a two rate three color marker that marks packets as green, yellow, or red (refer to RFC 2698 for more details).

-* `RandomBrancher`: a demultiplexing element that chooses the output port at random.
+* `RandomDemux`: a demultiplexing element that chooses the output port at random.

 * `FlowDemux`: a demultiplexing element that splits packet streams by flow ID.